discoveryjs/jora-cli/README.md

       .[versions.size() > 1]
   ```

-- `jora-cli` supports queries from JSONXl, and conversion between JSON and JSONXL.
-JSONXL is a binary replacement for JSON.
+- Supported queries from JSONXL, and conversion JSON ⇄ JSONXL.
+    > Note: JSONXL is a binary replacement for JSON.
 It is supported by any app built on [Discovery.js](https://github.com/discoveryjs/discovery), including [JsonDiscovery](https://github.com/discoveryjs/JsonDiscovery), [CPUpro](https://github.com/discoveryjs/cpupro) and [Statoscope](https://github.com/statoscope/statoscope).
 JSONXL not only saves space and transfer time but also offers faster decoding and a lower memory footprint, which is beneficial for processing large datasets.
     - Queries for JSONXL input work the same ways as for JSON:
       ```bash
       jora <input.jsonxl "select.something"